 A very common drink people order lately is a vanilla bean frappuccino with shots of espresso.
-Frustrating because it is difficult to explain why you are overpaying, by quite a bit, when you order this drink.
+It's frustrating because it is difficult to explain why you are overpaying, by quite a bit, when you order this drink.

 "But I don't like the flavor of the cafe vanilla, while I do like the vanilla bean with shots of espresso!
 How can that be if you are telling me they are the same drink!"

-What is a little known fact is that you can easily change the frappuccino roast for espresso shots with no added cost.
+It is a little-known fact that you can easily change the frappuccino roast for espresso shots with no added cost.
 Just say "substitute espresso for frappuccino roast please" when you order your drink, and there you go!
 Same drink, far different price!

-Just keep in mind that this only works with the frappuccinos that get frappuccino roast, if it is a cream based drink (no caffeine) you will be charged for shots of espresso.
+Just keep in mind that this only works with the frappuccinos that get frappuccino roast.
+If it is a cream-based drink (no caffeine) you will be charged for shots of espresso.
 And if you get more shots of espresso than the drink recipe calls for you'll have to pay for the extra shots.
 (It is unwise to go above two shots in a grande and three in a venti anyway, coffee foams quite a bit when blended and you'll end up with mostly air.)
-But if you are ordering a cream based frappuccino with add shots it is probably well worth the time to ask if there is a coffee based version of your drink, and substituting your shots of espresso for the frappuccino roast, instead of paying the extra money for adding the shots.
+But if you are ordering a cream-based frappuccino with add shots it is probably well worth the time to ask if there is a coffee-based version of your drink and substitute your shots of espresso for the frappuccino roast instead of paying the extra money for adding the shots.

-In my experience, as long as you have a helpful barista (which honestly is most of us, in general we want you to get what you want and like what you get and have a good bit of leeway to make sure that happens) the best thing to do when in doubt is ask.
-I don't personally know any barista who would hesitate to ask you exactly what extras you would be charged for, as well as what you wouldn't, and happy to figure out what drink is closest to what you want to be drinking and how to change it to what you are looking for if we have the stuff to do it.
+In my experience, as long as you have a helpful barista (which honestly is most of us.
+In general, we want you to get what you want and like what you get and have a good bit of leeway to make sure that happens) the best thing to do when in doubt is to ask.
+I don't personally know any barista who would hesitate to tell you exactly what extras you would be charged for, as well as what you wouldn't, and happy to figure out what drink is closest to what you want to be drinking and how to change it to what you are looking for if we have the stuff to do it.
 Or how to alter drinks you've tried before but were unhappy with for one reason or another.
 Just ask!